• Skip to primary navigation

 Rating: 5 out of 5.

-Divine Rivals is one of the best books I’ve read this year.
-Alas, good stories are back.
+Divine Lovers is the best book I’ve read this year, Alas good stories are back.
 Divine Lovers took me out of a reading slump and I loved loved it so much.
-The writing was so captivating, the narrative’s uniqueness drew me in, and the enchanting writing held me spellbound throughout.
+The writing was so captivating and the story was so unique that it intrigued me.
+The narrative’s uniqueness drew me in, and the enchanting writing held me spellbound throughout.

-It’s her rival Roman Kitt and they begin a connection from the exchange of letters.
+It’s her rival Roman Kitt and they form a connection from the exchange of letters.
 Their unexpected connection is forged through these clandestine exchanges, transforming their rivalry into a fascinating journey towards companionship.

 Divine Rivals Book Plot